Introduction to Stateflow HDL Code Generation

-However, real types are not synthesizable on the target FPGA device.
-The code
+Real types are not synthesizable on the target FPGA device.
+The code generator does

 Native Floating Point mode.
 To generate

-synthesizable HDL code when you use floating-point data types, develop the algorithm by
+synthesizable HDL code when you use floating-point data types, develop an algorithm by

-using MATLAB Function blocks or other Simulink Blocks Supported with Native Floating-Point.
+using MATLAB Function blocks or other Simulink Blocks Supported by Using Native Floating Point.

 A chart intended for HDL code generation must be entirely self-contained.
-The following restrictions apply:
+These restrictions apply: